FarmBot-Docs/farmbot-developers/v15/lua/functions/advanced.md

 # gcode(command, params)

-Sends **raw G code** to the Farmduino.
+**Sends raw G code to the Farmduino**.
 No validations will be applied.
 The function will block the calling process until a response is received from the firmware.

 ```lua
 -- Send "G00 X1.23 Y4.56 Z7.89" to the Farmduino